October 19, 2022

-Scientists have developed new sources of protein and modified protein ingredients to boost their performance and efficacy.
+Scientists have developed new sources of protein and modified protein ingredients to boost their performance and efficacy.1

-The hair itself is made up of a protein called keratin and is responsible for the physical, chemical, and morphological properties of hair.
+The hair itself is made up of a protein called keratin and is responsible for the physical, chemical, and morphological properties of hair.2

 Hair may lose its protein as a result of:

-As a result, hair becomes porous, fragile, and may even break, so we need remedies to restore hair’s mechanical strength and make the hair strong again.
+As a result, your hair strands become porous, fragile, and may even break, leading to hair loss and hindering hair growth.
+Therefore, we need remedies to restore hair’s mechanical strength and rejuvenate its robustness.

 These protein ingredients can form a film on the hair providing a fine coating on the surface or can even penetrate the hair shaft, depending on the size of the molecule.
-They interact strongly with protein residues of the cuticles to build a strong bond.
+They interact strongly with the protein residues of the hair cuticles to build a strong bond.1

-If you are looking for protein hair products, there are generally two classes of protein-containing products.
+If you are searching for the right products with protein for your hair, there are generally two classes of protein-containing products to consider.

 The first class of products is labeled as “Protein Treatment,” while the second class of products is general products (shampoo, conditioner, leave-in, or even hair color) still having proteins.

-“Protein Treatments” are more concentrated and may contain protein levels of 5 – 25%.
-They are designed for damaged hair to restore its strength, cuticular alignment, smoothness, and shine.
+“Protein Treatments” are more concentrated, with protein levels ranging from 5 – 25%.
+They are formulated to restore strength, cuticular alignment, smoothness, and shine to damaged hair.

-The second class is general consumer hair care products such as shampoo, everyday conditioner, or leave-in, which has some protein listed in its ingredient listing.
+The second class is general consumer hair care products such as shampoo, everyday conditioner, leave-in conditioner, or deep conditioner (hair mask), which has some protein listed in its ingredient listing.